Washington State Capitol: Legislative Building

 The Legislative Building houses the chambers of the Washington State Legislature and offices of several elected officials.
-This building is the dominant feature of the capitol grounds, with its dome 287 ft high, making it the tallest self-supporting masonry dome in the United States, and fifth tallest in the world, surpassed only by St. Peter's Basilica in Rome, St. Paul's Cathedral in London, Global Vipassana Pagoda in Mumbai, and Santa Maria Del Fiore in Florence.
+This building is the dominant feature of the capitol grounds, with its dome 287 ft high, making it the tallest self-supporting masonry dome in North America, and fifth tallest in the world, surpassed only by St. Peter's Basilica in Rome, St. Paul's Cathedral in London, Global Vipassana Pagoda in Mumbai, and Santa Maria Del Fiore in Florence.
 A number of features in the structure commemorating Washington's addition to the Union as the 42nd state—42 steps lead to the building's North entrance and one of the four 42-star flags owned by the state is displayed in the State Reception Room.
 Flags with this number of stars were never official because of the admission of Idaho shortly after Washington.

 The building has a rectangular footprint and is constructed of brick and concrete and faced on the exterior with sandstone quarried from Wilkeson, Washington.
 The structure consists of four floors with the dome at the center that reaches a height of 287 ft on the exterior and 175 ft from the floor.
 The first floor is within the raised base and houses offices.
 The second and third floors are surrounded by Doric columns and capped with a cornice that encircles the building.
 The fourth floor is covered with a gabled roof that is situated behind the cornice on the third floor.
 On the north facade, the entrance is in a portico framed by eight Corinthian columns reached by 42 granite steps.
 A similar portico is on the south facade but it covers a vehicle ramp to the lower level instead of steps.
 The dome is surrounded by four small sandstone domes and capped by a lantern and lightning rod.
 The floors and many interior walls are covered by Alaskan marble and marble from Belgium, France, Germany, Italy are used in other parts of the interior.

 All lamps and Roman fire pots in the rotunda were made by Louis Comfort Tiffany, son of Charles Lewis Tiffany, founder of Tiffany and Company.
 These comprise the largest collection of Tiffany bronze in the world and Tiffany's last large commission before his death in 1933.
 The 10000 lb chandelier above the rotunda is suspended 50 ft above the floor by a 101 ft chain and measures 25 ft tall.
-It could fit a full-size Volkswagen Beetle if put in sideways and features life-size faces, human figures, and 202 lights.
+It features life-size faces, human figures, and 202 lights.

 The Legislative Building is also home to a large brass bust of George Washington.
 Over time, the nose on the bust has become shiny from visitors rubbing it for good luck.